prody/ProDy/doc/tutorials/prody_tutorial/basics.rst

 Atom Groups
 -------------------------------------------------------------------------------

-:func:`.parsePDB` returns structure data in an :class:`.AtomGroup` instance, such as the ``p38`` variable we parsed above:
+As you might have noticed, :func:`.parsePDB` function returns structure data as an :class:`.AtomGroup` object.
+Let's see for ``p38`` variable from above:

 .. ipython:: python

    p38

-The above shows that atom group object contains 2962 atoms.
 Data from this object can be retrieved using ``get`` methods.
 For example:

 .. ipython:: python